 Fees: Vehicle entrance is $7 per car from Memorial Day to Labor Day.
 Free with Empire Pass.

 Glimmerglass State Park got its name because James Fenimore Cooper referred to Otsego Lake as “Glimmerglass” in his book “The Leatherstocking Tales.”
-The calm, peaceful upstate New York beach is a great place to go swimming, boating or fishing.
-The lake contains an abundance of panfish, pickerel and smallmouth and largemouth bass.
+This calm, peaceful upstate New York beach is a great place to go swimming, boating or fishing.
+The lake contains an abundance of panfish, pickerel, smallmouth and largemouth bass.
 Within the park, visitors can hike or bike along miles of nature trails, have a picnic in the shaded picnic area, play with their children on the playgrounds or even set up camp overnight.

 Finger Lakes Region